-We all have that one thing that causes us more anxiety and nerves than it seems to cause other people.
-For some people, that's flying.
+For some people, flying is the opposite of a fun time.
 If that's you, you're going to have to try these tips on your next flight!

 Finding time to volunteer abroad for a semester can be tricky.
 It can be hard to imagine taking off four to five months when you're right in the thick of school.
 While it's not for everyone, many of our ILP volunteers take a year off of school to travel and having meaningful experiences before they commit to school.